Research With and About Community Engagement

 Each project lasts about 15-24 months.

 Applicants are responsible for proper routing and approval by their institution prior to submission.
-Detailed instructions on the submission process can be found in the request for proposal and on the main Community-Engaged Alliance Engagement Portal page.
+Detailed instructions on the submission process can be found in the request for proposal of each grant.

 Looking for Assistance?